tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 **Purpose**: If the Test references an external authoritative source, specify that source authority in the Test definition.

 In BDQ, if a Test references some external authoritative source, e.g. a controlled vocabulary, an authority file, a registry, etc., it is important to specify that source authority in the Test definition.
 This allows implementers to know where to look for the authoritative information that they need to run the Test.
-The souurce authority also allows users of the Test results to understand the basis for the Test's logic.
+The source authority also allows users of the Test results to understand the basis for the Test's logic.

 The new Test is not referencing any external authoritative source.
 We are simply checking for the presence of a value in `dwc:footprintWKT`, so there is no source authority to specify.
 Note that the definition of `dwc:footprintWKT` in Darwin Core is authoritative for this Test, but we do not need to specify that as a source authority in the Test definition, as it is implicit in the use of the term `dwc:footprintWKT` itself.